 By Rosamunde Pilcher

-The bestselling, heartwarming tale of innocence and youth set during the 1930s re-issued with a stunning new jacket look
+The bestselling, heartwarming tale of innocence and youth during the 1930s re-issued with a stunning new jacket look

 Born in Colombo, Judith Dunbar spends her teenage years at boarding school, while her beloved mother and younger sister live abroad with her father.

 When her new friend Loveday Carey-Lewis invites Judith home for the weekend to Nancherrow, the Carey-Lewises' beautiful estate on the Cornish coast, it is love at first sight.

 She falls in love too with the generous Carey-Lewises themselves.
 With their generosity and kindness, Judith grows from naive girl to confident young woman, basking in the warm affection of a surrogate family whose flame burns brightly.
 But it is a flame soon to be extinguished in the gathering storm of war.
 And Judith herself has far to travel before at last . . . coming home.

 Rosamunde Pilcher has had a long and distinguished career as a novelist and short story writer, but it was her phenomenally successful novel, The Shell Seekers, that captured the hearts of all who read it, and won her international recognition as one of the best-loved storytellers of our time.
 It was voted one of UK's top 100 novels in the BBC's Big Read in 2003.
 Her bestselling novels, September, Coming Home and Winter Solstice were made into television films.
 She was awarded an O.B.E for services to literature in 2002 and an honorary Doctor of Laws degree from Dundee University in 2010.